rkumar/rbcurse-tutorial/md/tut0.md

 rbcurse-core depends on ffi-ncurses only, which should get installed as a dependency.

-Please try out some examples, preferable test2.rb in the examples directory.
+Please try out some examples, preferable test2.rb in the examples directory of rbcurse-extras project (This is no longer under core since it uses several non-core componrnts). rbcurse-core's examples has many examples which use only core components.

     cd examples
     ruby test2.rb